 Once upon a time, DUI was considered little more than a traffic offense.
 Hundreds of thousands of deaths later, it is now considered a criminal offense.
 In fact, a fourth offense (over your entire lifetime) can be charged as a felony.
 If you have been charged with DUI, you have a problem – a big one.
 Even if it is your first offense, you could be looking at jail time, fines, loss of your driving privileges, and more.
 Call a proven DUI law firm in Santa Fe to discuss your case.

 The good news is that the United States criminal justice system is adversarial, which means you have the right to a defense and you have certain legal rights.
 To avoid a conviction, you have to prove only that there is “reasonable doubt” as to your guilt.
 To accomplish this, however, you are going to need the assistance of a competent DUI lawyer in Santa Fe, New Mexico.
 Fear not.
 At New Mexico Criminal Law Offices, our Santa Fe DUI attorneys have been fighting for DUI defendants for over 20 years.

 Don’t Take Your Chances with a “Buffet” Lawyer

-A “buffet” lawyer will take any type of case offered to him – and, with the exception of patent law, there is nothing illegal about this.
+A “buffet” attorney will take any type of case offered to him – and, with the exception of patent law, there is nothing illegal about this.
 It is dangerous for clients, however, because such attorneys never develop the deep expertise that their clients so desperately need.
 New Mexico Criminal Law has been practicing criminal defense almost exclusively for decades, and there isn’t much that can happen that our Santa Fe DUI lawyers haven’t seen before.
 Don’t settle for anything less.